 The plant has its origin in Brazil, but over time it spread to the Middle East, particularly in Malaysia and New Guinea.

 In Europe, the rubber was brought over by Christopher Columbus in 1493.

 In 1790, it was possible to prevent coagulation during transportation, and in 1839, Goodyear discovered that bringing the rubber to a high temperature and with the addition of chemical agents, it itself transformed acquiring mechanical properties superior to those in their raw state.

 It is thanks to all these findings that among the many latex products the balloon was born.

-In 1993, machinery installed was entirely run by computers, and during the same period the company began working with plastic materials and the production of articles for medical use.
+In 1993 machines entirely managed by computers are installed and in the same period the company starts working plastic materials and producing articles for medical use.

-The continuous development and research of manufacturing techniques and state of the arts printing quality have elevated Cattex to be one of the leading companies in Europe, and its balloons flying in the skies all over the world.
+The continuous evolution and the search for increasingly advanced production and printing techniques have led Cattex to be one of the leading companies in Europe and its balloons to fly all over the world.